od41/od41/README.md

 ### Odafe is a developer, web3 designer, and creative entrepreneur who loves to tinker and build things.
 I'm passionate about using technology to make a difference in the world and strive to create products that are both useful and beautiful.
 My mission is to empower people everywhere with the tools they need to build the future they want to see.

-I'm currently building [Metaport](https://themetaport.co) & learning about building web3 community & ecosystems.
+I'm currently building [Metaport](https://themetaport.co) & learning about web3 community & ecosystems.

 ### Tech Stack: